-Tip: I like either Merkens Chocolate Wafers or Ghirardelli Chocolate Wafers.
+Tip: I like either Merkens Wafers or Ghirardelli Wafers.
 Of the two, Ghirardelli is easier to find – I’ve found it (here in the US) at Target, Michaels, and Walmart as well as on Amazon.
 Just make sure you buy melting wafers for candy making and dipping.

 To make slice and bake chocolate cookies you are going to mix cocoa powder and espresso powder with melted butter.
 Let that cool, then cream together the cocoa butter mixture with more butter and sugar.
 Add egg yolks, vanilla, and then flour until you have a dough.